confluentinc/ksql/docs/overview/apache-kafka-primer.md

 ## Retention

-When you create a topic, you must set its retention parameter.
+When you create a topic, you must set a retention duration.
 Retention defines how long a record is stored before it's deleted.
-This parameter is particularly important in stream processing, because it defines the time horizon that you can replay a stream of events.
+Retention is one of the only ways to delete a record in a topic.
+This parameter is particularly important in stream processing because it defines the time horizon that you can replay a stream of events.
 Replay is useful if you're fixing a bug, building a new application, or backtesting some existing piece of logic.

-ksqlDB enable you to control the retention of the underlying topics of base streams and tables directly, so it's important to understand retention.
+ksqlDB enables you to control the retention of the underlying topics of base streams and tables directly, so it's important to understand the concept.
 For more information see [Topics and Logs in the Kafka docs](https://kafka.apache.org/documentation/#intro_topics).

 ## Compaction